openmelody/mt-plugin-configassistant/README.md

   `delimiter` field option to specify how your list of checkbox options are separated.
 See "Working with Checkboxes."

-* `blogs` - Produces a pull down menu listing every blog in the system.
-  *Warning: this is not advisable for large installations as it can dramatically impact performance (negatively).*

-* `radio-image` - Produces a javascript enabled list of radio buttons where each "button" is an image.
-Note that this version of the radio type supports a special syntax for the `values` attribute.
-See example below.

-* `tagged-entries` - Produces a pull down menu of entries tagged a certain way.
-This type supports the following additional attributes: `lastn` and `tag-filter`.
+* `colorpicker` - Produces a color wheel pop-up for selecting a color or hex value.

+* `datetime` - Produces a date and time selection dialog for selecting a timestamp.

 * `entry` - Produces the ability to select a single entry via a small pop-up dialog.
 In the dialog, the user will be permitted to search the system via